pqvst/stripe-vat-report/README.md

 # stripe-vat-report

 1. Log into Stripe account
-2. Click Reports
+2. Click "Reports" in the menu
-3. Click Reconciliation
+3. Click "Payout reconciliation" on the page
-4. Select Period
+4. Select "Last Year"
 5. Scroll down to "Payout reconciliation"
-6. Click Download
+6. Click "Download"
-7. Select "All" columns
+7. Select "Itemized" and "All"
-8. Click Download
-9. Run `npm start <filename>`
+8. Run `npm start s <filename>`